 Both work well alone, or together – check out the Look Inside on Amazon for a sneak peek!

-I hope you’ve enjoyed this; I’ll be back next week with a quick look at Korean!
+I hope you’ve enjoyed this; I’ll be back with another post soon!